marciosbraga/SOC-LABS/SOC-LAB-004 – Threat Hunting with Sysmon/README.md

 ### Process Purpose

-The command **net localgroup administrators** enumerates all local accounts that belong to the **Administrators** group.
+The command **net localgroup administrators** enumerates all user accounts that belong to the local **Administrators** group.

-Although this command is frequently executed by system administrators, it is also commonly observed during adversary reconnaissance following initial system compromise.
+This command is widely used by Windows administrators for legitimate management tasks.

+However, it is also commonly observed during attacker reconnaissance, where adversaries attempt to identify privileged accounts before privilege escalation or lateral movement.

-For this reason, security monitoring solutions frequently classify this activity as **Discovery**.
+For this reason, security monitoring solutions classify this activity under the **Discovery** tactic.

 ---